Eldron01/NFC_Medication/README.md

 Guide:
   1)  Add your sticker to HA by swiping it on the reader and going to Settings – Tags
   2)	I suggest renaming the tag to something meaningful
   3)	Create an input Boolean helper to toggle.
 Settings – Devices & Services – Helpers
-    a.
-Create Helper -> Toggle
-    b.
-Give it a meaningful name
-  4)	In Node-Red:
-    a.
-Add a Tag Node
-    b.
-Add a Call Service Node and connect the two
-    c.